HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 transitions in block intervalls.

 ++++  graphic state transition in figma academy graphics.

+tx in account instructs nodes to substract 8 from alice and add them two bob. tx is an instruction for how to transit, actual transition executed by nodes. in utxo the record of the transaction being added to the ledger is itself a state transition.

  two types of accounts, private key controlled user accounts and contract-code controlled accounts (smart contracts)